Donate

 You can make a complaint if, for example:

-• You have received poor service
+• You have received poor service.

-• You have been disadvantaged because of their mistakes or a slow response
+• You have been disadvantaged because of their mistakes or a slow response.

-• They have discriminated against you
+• They have discriminated against you.

 You can complain whether or not you have made a claim for benefits.
 However, if you have claimed a benefit and you think a decision is wrong, you will not be able to change the decision by making a complaint.
 You will have to challenge the benefit decision as well.
+For further information, read our Challenging a Department for Work and Pensions benefit decision guide.

 Applies: England, Wales, Scotland and Northern Ireland.